Main Navigation - Mobile

 4. Perform a task directly related to responding to a request for data.

-H. Parent.
+K. Parent.

 Parent means a parent of a student and includes a natural parent, a guardian, or an individual acting as a parent of the student in the absence of a parent or guardian.
 The school district may presume the parent has the authority to exercise the rights provided herein, unless it has been provided with evidence that there is a state law or court order governing such matters as marriage dissolution, separation or child custody, or a legally binding instrument which provides to the contrary.

-I. Personally identifiable.
+L. Personally identifiable.

-Personally identifiable means that the data or information includes, but is not limited to: (a) a student's name; (b) the name of the student's parent or other family member; (c) the address of the student or student's family; (d) a personal identifier such as the student's social security number or biometric record, if applicable; (e) a list of personal characteristics that would make the student's identity easily traceable; (f) other information that, alone or in combination, is linked or linkable to a specific student that would allow a reasonable person in the school community, who does not have personal knowledge of the relevant circumstances, to identify the student with reasonable certainty; or (g) information requested by a person who the school district reasonably believes knows the identity of the student to whom the education record relates.
+Personally identifiable means that the data or information includes, but is not limited to: (a) a student's name; (b) the name of the student's parent/guardian or other family member; (c) the address of the student or student's family; (d) a personal identifier such as the student's social security number or biometric record, if applicable; (e) a list of personal characteristics that would make the student's identity easily traceable; (f) other information that, alone or in combination, is linked or linkable to a specific student that would allow a reasonable person in the school community, who does not have personal knowledge of the relevant circumstances, to identify the student with reasonable certainty; or (g) information requested by a person who the school district reasonably believes knows the identity of the student to whom the education record relates.

-J. Record.
+M. Record.

-K. Responsible authority.
+N. Responsible authority.

-L. Student.
+O. Student.

 Student includes any individual who is or has been in attendance, enrolled or registered at the school district and regarding whom the school district maintains education records.
-Student also includes applicants for enrollment or registration at the school district, and individuals who receive shared time educational services from the school district.
+Student also includes applicants for enrollment or registration at the school district, and individuals who receive shared-time educational services from the school district.

-M. School official.
+P. School official.

-N. Summary data.
+Q. Summary data.

 Summary data means statistical records and reports derived from data on individuals but in which individuals are not identified and from which neither their identities nor any other characteristic that could uniquely identify the individual is ascertainable.

-O. Other terms and phrases.
+R. Other terms and phrases.

 All other terms and phrases shall be defined in accordance with applicable state and federal law or ordinary customary usage.